graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration7.md

 APIs and guide developers with well-discovered APIs.

 You will need to change a way of setting fields on your graph types.
-Instead of many `FieldXXX` overloads start configuring your field with one of the `Field` methods defined on `ComplexGraphType`.
+Instead of many `FieldXXX` overloads, start configuring your field with one of the `Field` methods defined on `ComplexGraphType`.
 All such methods define a new field and return an instance of `FieldBuilder<T,U>`.
 Then continue to configure defined field with rich APIs provided by the returned builder.